 - The Game Aspect

 The War Aspect

 Part of what makes a game a war game is simulating the “the activity of war” and the right vocabulary and jargon.

-It makes sense if you think about it.
 Only games that depict the act of war, not necessarily realistically, can be called war games.
 The concept doesn’t have to be front and center, but an online war game can’t be one without war.